cwoodward10/svelte-vite-figma-plugin/README.md

 ```

 1. Log in to your account and open the Figma desktop app
-2. You can open any existing FigJam document or create a new one.
+2. You can open any existing Figma document or create a new one.
-3. Go to Menu > Widgets > Development > "Import widget from manifest..."
+3. Go to Menu > Plugins > Development > "Import plugin from manifest..."
 4. Select the manifest.json in this folder

 ## Organization

-This widget uses:
+This plugin uses:

 - [esbuild](https://esbuild.github.io/) for bundling
 - [vite](https://vitejs.dev/) and [react](https://reactjs.org/) for the iframe